4.2 Contractual Life

 - Include only a portion of payments expected to be collected from the borrower.

-estimate future payments.
+methods to estimate future payments.
 The method an entity selects should be applied

 consistently to similar facts and circumstances.
 Further, the entity’s determination